 Replacing HEPA Filters

-For HEPA filters to be most effective, they need to be changed at least every other month.
-If you have severe allergies or a particularly high pollen count in your area, they may need changing even more frequently.
+HEPA filters must be replaced at least every two months to operate at their peak efficiency.
+They might need to be changed even more regularly if you suffer from severe allergies or if there is an especially high pollen count in your area.
 HVAC systems work better when air can flow seamlessly through the filters, so make sure your filters are clean.
 If a filter gets clogged, your air conditioner can overheat or fail.